marcioq00/marcioq00/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning CSS and JS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me marek.joskowiak01@gmail.com
+- 📫 How to reach me :
+  - mail: marek.joskowiak01@gmail.com
+  - linkedin: www.linkedin.com/in/marekjoskowiak

 ### Languages and Tools: